 In consultation with its community, UKSG focuses on delivering content that covers both best practice and industry standards.
 UKSG is an authoritative source of training, delivering sessions with experienced speakers working within the sector.

 Seminars range from introductory-level events designed for those new to the information community, to intermediate and advanced seminars and workshops on specific themes relevant to members’ professional development needs.
 Some delegates choose to attend certain courses more than once to remain up-to-date.
+You can see a list of our forthcoming events here and register your interest for more information.

 Seminars can also be customised and delivered in-house on request.